-The Social Security Administration (SSA) has added early onset/younger-onset Alzheimer's to the list of conditions under its Compassionate Allowance Initiative, giving those with the disease expedited access to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-The Alzheimer's Association, a longtime advocate for those with early onset Alzheimer's, has played an integral role in this movement to reduce the length of disability decision process.
-Sign up for our e-newsletter and learn more about the actions we take on behalf of individuals and their families living with Alzheimer’s.
+The Social Security Administration (SSA) has added early onset/younger-onset Alzheimer's to the list of conditions under its Compassionate Allowances (CAL) initiative, giving those with the disease expedited access to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+The Alzheimer's Association, a longtime advocate for those with early-onset Alzheimer's, has played an integral role in this movement to reduce the length of disability decision process.

-If you are affected by early-onset Alzheimer's, use our helpful checklist to make sure you have information and resources you need to apply for Social Security Disability and Supplemental Income benefits.
+If you are diagnosed with early-onset Alzheimer's, use our helpful checklist to make sure you have information and resources you need to apply for Social Security Disability and Supplemental Income benefits.

 Checklist (2 pages)